Board of Directors

 Sandy M. Fox is a graduate of Clay Center Community High School.
 She majored in Accounting and received her Bachelor’s Degree in Business Administration from Kansas State University.
 She passed her Uniform C.P.A. examination in 1988.
 She has served as Controller for the Clay County Hospital, a Certified Public Accountant for Woods & Durham, Chartered and presently serves as Vice President/Chief Financial Officer with Union State Bank.
 She has been a Director of the bank since 2005.
 Fox has been active member of the community by serving on the Clay County Medical Center Board of Trustees since 2001.
 She joined the Clay County Hospital Foundation in 1993 and has served as treasurer of that board since 1995.
 Fox was a member of the local Rotary Club from 1988-2005.
 During her tenure, she held the office of President and was a member of the Rotary Group Study Exchange Team to Colombia, South American in 1988.
 She has been a member of the Clay Center Chamber of Commerce, Lincoln & Garfield Elementary School Site Councils.
 She has also been a member of the Clay Center Municipal Band since 1972, the St. Paul Lutheran Church since 1983 and is a lifetime member of the KSU Alumni Association.
 Sandy’s husband Bill is a pharmacist and they have two sons, Garrett and Tanner.

-Director of Planning & Development, Clay County Medical Center
+Foundation, Communications & Marketing Director, Clay County Medical Center

 Austin M. Gillard, MHA